vishal-handa/m4-6-node--rest-apis/README.md

 ## Exercise 3 - Hangman!

-Let's build a Hangman Game!
+Let's build the backend of a Hangman Game!

-Obviously, this could all be done in the frontend, with vanilla JS, but where's the fun in that!
-Besides, we are not very trusting and keeping the entire game in the FE would allow users to cheat, if they knew enough JavaScript to find the answer in the `script`s.
+Obviously, this could all be done in the frontend, but where's the fun in that!
+Besides, we are not very trusting and keeping the entire game in the FE would allow users to cheat, if they knew enough JavaScript to find the answer.

-### Guidelines

-You will divide your concerns in two: the frontend, and the backend.
-Start with the backend.
-Only move on to the fronted once you have a fully functional API.

 #### Backend